-The EDST blogsite has a number of aims:
+The EDST blog has a number of aims:

-- To build community among members of the department during a time of social distancing;
+1. To build community among members of the department;

-- To practice communicating in new ways (e.g., ‘Op Ed’ style article, video or other creative media); and
+3. To practice communicating in new ways (e.g., ‘Op Ed’ style article, video or other creative media);

-The blogsite is intended to foster open, safe environments and spaces for people to voice their opinions and ideas.
-Contributions to the blogsite from departmental members should respect departmental values of inclusion, anti-racism, support for Indigenous educational advancement and decolonization, and integrity in our relationships.
+The blog is intended to foster open, safe environments and spaces for people to voice their opinions and ideas.
+Contributions from departmental members should respect departmental values of inclusion, anti-racism, support for Indigenous educational advancement and decolonization, and integrity in our relationships.